folkforms/docker-tasks/README.md

 - `yarn docker start` starts the container.
 - `yarn docker run` runs the container.
 - `yarn docker debug` runs the container but overrides the entry point with `bash` so you can take a look inside.
 (Note: Because of how shelljs works the debug command cannot be run directly.
 Instead, this will print out a command for you to run yourself.)
-- `yarn docker clear` runs stops and removes the container.
+- `yarn docker clear` stops and removes the container.
 - `yarn docker release <version>` tags '&lt;imageName&gt;:latest' as '&lt;imageName&gt;:&lt;version&gt;', then runs "docker push &lt;imageName&gt;:latest" followed by "docker push &lt;imageName&gt;:&lt;version&gt;".
 - `yarn docker help` prints this help text.
 - Use `-n` or `--dry-run` flag to see what commands would be run, without actually running anything.